 A donation of £150 for dogs and £60 for cats is requested after a trial period.

 We have to raise around £150,000 every year to keep going so donations in addition are welcome as are other one-off donations.
 We have a non destruction policy and never put down a healthy dog.
 However this means that we can incur large veterinary costs to maintain a dog's health while they await a new permanent home.
 As part of our non-destruction policy some elderly animals are kept in long term foster homes.

 We are run entirely by voluntary and unpaid helpers.

 Every penny raised goes directly to improving the lives of our dogs and cats.

 Our costs are only kennelling and veterinary fees (with a small amount on advertising).
 None of the money raised goes on administration or salaries.

 Other costs including travel, transport, telephone and website are met by our volunteers.

 VISITS BY APPOINTMENTS ONLY

-We only re-home our animals in an approximate 50 mile radius of our South Lincolnshire base
+We only re-home our animals within an approximate 50 mile drive of our South Lincolnshire base